Freloo/DarkBerry-MCQ-engine/README.md

 The beta version add the possibility of create qcm without the c# program but it is limited to 5 mcq, qnd the MCQ is deleted when you close the app, and the programm don't ignored the caps like the alpha version.

+WARNING : DO NOT CREATE MORE THAN 5 MCQ